apurva1094/blog-app-backend/README.md

 Phase 2 of the Blog App Backend implements full backend functionality with authentication, blog management, and database integration.
 This phase ensures that users can securely register, login, and manage blogs with proper route protection.

-Features Implemented
+Features Implemented:
 User Authentication
 Register new users with hashed passwords
 Login existing users and receive JWT tokens
 Protected routes with auth middleware to ensure only authorized users can access certain endpoints

-Blog Management (CRUD)
+Blog Management (CRUD):

-Create Blog: Only logged-in users can create a blog

-Read Blogs: View all blogs or a single blog by ID

-Update Blog: Only the author can update their blog

-Delete Blog: Only the author can delete their blog
+Create Blog: Only logged-in users can create a blog Read Blogs: View all blogs or a single blog by ID Update Blog: Only the author can update their blog Delete Blog: Only the author can delete their blog

-Database
+Database:
 MongoDB Atlas used as the database
 Mongoose models:
 User – stores user info
 Blog – stores blog posts with a reference to the author

 Middleware

-auth.js ensures route protection using JWT
+auth.js ens:ures route protection using JWT
 Handles unauthorized access with proper error messages

-Folder Structure
+Folder Structure:
 blog-app-backend/
 │
 ├─ src/